aneldev/dyna-ui-input-slider/README.md

   label?: JSX.Element | string;
   color?: EColor;
   size?: ESize;
-  values?: number[];      // for stats and to get the min/max unitSuffix?: string;    // unit suffix, used for ui only
+  values: number[];       // for stats and to get the min/max unitSuffix?: string;    // unit suffix, used for ui only
   minType: EMin;
   value: number;